mattking-2/kingsmen_agency_project/README.md

-# kingsmen_agency_project
+# The Kingsmen Agency - Data Infrastructure & CRM Dashboard

 This dashboard was built as a consulting project for The Kingsmen Agency.
-Data has been removed for pricacy; this screenshot demonstrates the dashboard's structure, functionality, and UI.
-The dashboard serves as a CRM hub for tracking prospects, existing customers, sales calls, delivery routes, and overall sales performance.
+While data has been removed for privacy, the screenshot highlights its structure, functionality, and UI.
+Designed as a CRM hub, it enables tracking of prospects, customers, sales calls, delivery routes, and overall performance.
+Alongside the dashboard and data pipelines, I developed an automated email reminder system in JavaScript that streamlined prospecting and follow-ups, saving the sales team time and improving close rates.